Anne Wright (historian): Career

 The role of warden combined administrative duties with teaching roles.
 Wright was appointed as a lecturer in the department of Modern History due to her degree and teaching experience in History.
 Wright was warden of Hamilton Hall and taught in the department of Modern History until her death in 1981.

-Later life and legacy
+Death and legacy

-Wright died of cancer at age 56.
+Wright died of cancer in April 1981, at the age of 56.
 Wright’s colleagues and former students set up the Anne Wright scholarship for postgraduate research in Arts, and an Anne Wright Memorial Fund for the students of the University.